damjans92/color-manager/README.md

 # Color Manager App

 This is a single-page application (SPA) built with React for managing color definitions.
-It allows users to view, add, delete, and filter colors, each with a name and hexadecimal value.
+It allows users to view, add, edit, delete, and filter colors, each with a name and hexadecimal value.

 ## Technologies Used